Do you have 10 years or less of experience running a farm? Are you aspiring to start your own farm?

 SEMAP provides numerous opportunities for Southeastern Massachusetts farmers to grow their business and agricultural knowledge.
 SEMAP staff can offer individualized assistance on topics ranging from social media, print design, labor regulations, press releases, and much more.
 We also provide referrals and funding to support farms in meeting one-on-one with outside professionals with a wide variety of expertise, including graphic designers, accountants, web developers, business advisors, financial consultants, other farmers, and more.

 Request a consultation!

 Below are some of the areas in which we can assist you.
 If you have a need in one of these areas – or have an idea that’s not listed here – please reach out to us!
-Fill out our Online Request Form to let us know what type of assistance you’re looking for, and we’ll do our best to connect you with professionals who can assist you.
+Fill out the survey above to let us know what type of assistance you’re looking for, and we’ll do our best to connect you with professionals who can assist you.

 We can help you with:

 Sustainable Farming Practices

 Food Safety Regulations

 Labor Law & Management

 More helpful external resources:

 MDAR’s Agricultural Business Training Program